dissemblir/dissemblir/README.md

 ## ⚡ Fun fact:

 🔑 The Feistel cipher is hands down my favorite cipher (or rather cipher "framework")
-🔐 I also have a lot of interest in AES encryption and the Kerberos protocol
+🔐 I also have a lot of interest in AES(Rijndael) encryption and the Kerberos protocol

 <!--
 **dissemblir/dissemblir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.